![]() |

 The US-China trade war is another major roadblock for Intel.
 American restrictions on Chinese tech firms are making it harder for companies like Intel to operate smoothly in China.

-Moreover, supply chain disruptions have raised concerns
+Moreover, supply chain disruptions have raised concerns about the future of chip manufacturing.

 INDIA’S OPPORTUNITY : A GOLDEN ERA AHEAD ?